Tonwalter888/YTFlags/README.md

 - Enables PiP (Picture-In-Picture)
 - Allows Background Playback
 - Fix playback issues (For jailbroken and TrollStore users only)
-- Hide the prompt "Are you there?"
+- Hide the "Are you there?" dialog
 - Hide upgrade dialogs
 - Fix miniplayer working slowly (Only for older YouTube versions)